MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 ## Before you begin

 At this point, you should have a working prototype of your extension ready.
-For information on how to create an extension, refer to the [Getting started tutorial][ExtensionsGettingStarted].
+For information on how to create an extension, navigate to the [Getting started tutorial][ExtensionsGettingStarted].

 To publish your extension to the Microsoft Edge add-ons website, you must have an active developer account on [Partner Center][MicrosoftPartnerCenter].
 To open a new developer account and register to the Microsoft Edge add-ons program, follow the process mentioned in the [Developer registration][DeveloperRegistration] guide.